Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Conclusion

 \section{Conclusion}

-In this paper, we studied the architecture design and optimization of BD-RIS under the general physics-consistent model derived in \cite{generalmodel}, which captures practical non-linearities such as imperfect matching and mutual coupling.
-To this end, we derived a compact reformulation of the model that makes the impact of RIS explicit, thereby facilitating both optimization and analysis.
+In this paper, we studied the architecture design and optimization of RIS under the general physics-consistent model derived in \cite{generalmodel}, which captures practical non-linearities such as imperfect matching and mutual coupling.
+To this end, we derived an explicit expression of the model that makes the impact of the RIS explicitly visible.
+Under the common assumptions that the RIS is lossless and reciprocal, we further derived a compact reformulation of the model, thereby facilitating both optimization and analysis.
 Based on this formulation, we make the following two key contributions.
 First, we prove that band-connected RIS is optimal under the general physics-consistent model, which unifies and generalizes existing results in \cite{tree,mutualcoupling2,graph}.
 Second, we develop optimization algorithms for different systems under the general physics-consistent model.
 This enables us to give a comprehensive evaluation of the impact of various effects and approximations.
-In particular, our simulations demonstrate that the unilateral approximation widely adopted in the literature remains highly accurate even when the transmission distance is only a few wavelengths.
+Our simulations demonstrate that the unilateral approximation widely adopted in the literature is highly accurate for normal RIS-aided wireless communication systems.
 In contrast, mutual coupling among RIS elements has a significant influence on system performance: stronger mutual coupling can enhance performance under Rayleigh fading channels, and neglecting it during optimization leads to performance degradation. \appendices